 A student enrolled in 12 credits or more during any fall or spring semester is classified as full time.
 A student enrolled in 11 credits or less during any semester is classified as part time.
 Both full-time and part-time students may seek degrees at VCU.
 However, some curricula may require full-time status.
-For more information, see the Categories of student enrollment section of this bulletin.
+For more information, see the enrollment categories section of this bulletin.

 A degree-seeking undergraduate student may take no more than 19 credits per semester without special permission.
 This maximum load excludes holiday intersession courses.
-More than 19 credits per semester constitute an academic overload and will incur course overload fees.
+More than 19 credits per semester constitute an academic overload.
 Health science curricula requiring more than 19 credits per semester are exempt from this rule.
 See additional information on a course overload in the Tuition and fees charges section of this chapter.